isomerpages/moe-peitongpri/_welcome-to-pei-tong/Testimonials from Students.md

 me focus on my growth and take pride in my abilities.</p>
 <p>I am deeply grateful for the guidance of my teachers, especially my Primary
-6 teachers, Mr. Husni, Mr. Chua, and 谢老师, who supported me throughout my journey at Pei Tong.
-Their encouragement and care made learning enjoyable and engaging, and they always took the time to ensure that I understood difficult concepts.
-Their support, especially during challenging times like exams and competitions, made a world of difference.</p>
+6 teachers, Mr. Husni, Mr. Chua, and 谢老师, who supported me throughout my journey at Pei Tong.</p>
+<h4>Their encouragement and care made learning enjoyable and engaging, and they always took the time to ensure that I understood difficult concepts. </h4>
+<p>Their support, especially during challenging times like exams and competitions,
+made a world of difference.</p>
 <p>Pei Tong has given me a strong foundation for my future, and I am thankful
 for the lessons, friendships, and memories that I will always carry with me.</p>